CrConstantin/blog/_posts/2017-05-08-making-a-graph-db-ep1.md

 -----

+This blog is open source.
+You can check the [history of this post](https://github.com/croqaz/croqaz.github.io/commits/master/{{page.path}}).

 If you have any thoughts, suggestions, criticism, or whatever, please drop me a line in the comments section.
 If I have some audience, I'll be more focused on details and I'll write more often, obviously.